Tails and Trails: Best Dog-Friendly Hiking Adventures for Spirited Canines And Tips

 13. Columbia River Gorge, Oregon

 The Columbia River Gorge is a paradise of waterfalls, towering cliffs, and verdant landscapes.
-Dog-friendly trails like the Angels Rest Hike provide an opportunity for dogs to revel in the breathtaking scenery.
+Dog-friendly trails like the Angels Rest Hike provide an opportunity for dogs to revel in the breathtaking scenery — one of the most photographed hiking destinations in the Pacific Northwest.

 14. White Mountain National Forest, New Hampshire